 The Studio Art program is designed to provide a broad art experience.
-The eight courses of the studio minor include Art History and classes selected from seven areas of specialization: sculpture, and watercolor.
+The eight courses of the studio minor include Art History and classes selected from nine areas of specialization: sculpture, and watercolor.
 This program provides a cohesive artistic introduction media, technical skills and conceptual skills.

 Why studio art at OSU?

-Studio Art is dedicated to excellence in all forms of art creation, research, and and whose scholarly work is consistently cited for its excellence.
-Students enrolled in this major have the opportunity to participate in student exhibitions and attend art field trips, and they are encouraged to discover and develop their own artistic The Studio Art program challenges students to express themselves clearly and creatively
+Studio art at OSU is dedicated to excellence in all forms of art creation, research internationally, and whose scholarly work is consistently cited for its excellence.
+When you enroll in this major, you will have the opportunity to participate in student exhibitions and attend art field trips, and discover and develop your own artistic The Studio Art program challenges students to express themselves clearly and creatively